-1. Stellarium will stop at ± 100.000 years.
+- Stellarium will stop at ±100.000 years.
 This limit may be still suitable for most stellar locations.
 The planetary locations are not trustworthy outside of a much narrower temporal window (see section F).
-You cannot simulate the sky over the dinosaurs or such things.

-- 2. Proper motion is only modeled by linear components.
+You cannot simulate the sky over the dinosaurs or such things. - 2.
+Proper motion is only modeled by linear components.
 True 3D motion in space requires more computation, which would slow down the program. - 3.
-Double stars are listed in catalogs as two individual stars with their current proper motion which consists of spatial motion and the orbital motion around their center of gravity.
+Double stars are listed in catalogs as two individual stars with their current proper motion which consists of a common spatial motion and the orbital motion around their common center of gravity.
+However, their orbital motion around each other is not modelled in Stellarium.
 They may be seen flying apart, which is of course not realistic.